100 Cheap Decor Ideas That Look Expensive

 Throw a Backsplash On It

 A DIY backsplash is great for jazzing up a kitchen, bathroom, or laundry room without breaking the bank.
 This Majestic Ocean Mini Brick backsplash costs less than $10 for a square foot of crystallized glass, which come with mesh backing for an easy installation.
 If tiling a backsplash is too intimidating, consider creating an accent wall with a bright color paint.
-These 30 backsplash ideas are looks your kitchen can’t live without.

 Give the Illusion of Higher Ceilings